HrushikC/BasicTetris/README.md

 # BasicTetris

-This is my first project that I made on Java after taking a basic high school course known as Intro to Computer Programming.
+This is my first ever project that I made on Java after taking an Intro Java class.